emguan/UnlearningThroughECO_FinalProj/README.md

 # 601.471_FinalProj_Sp25

-For proof of concept, we ran the experiment described in our paper under testScripts_and_proofOfConcept/test.py.
+For proof of concept, we ran the experiment described in our paper under concept_proof.

 To run full pipeline, run: